Benjamin Netanyahu

 January 2023 | Netanyahu's coalition pursues judicial reform, which triggers large-scale protests. |

-2022 | Returns to power as prime minister after the 2022 election. |
+2022 | Returned as Prime Minister after the election. |

 We are only showing the most recent entries for this topic. |

-This contents of the box above is based on material from the Wikipedia articles Trial of Benjamin Netanyahu & Benjamin Netanyahu, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Benjamin Netanyahu & Trial of Benjamin Netanyahu, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.